MagiOC/steamsky/README.md

 If you compiled the game just clicking on `steamsky.exe` should run it

 ### Starting parameters
-You can set game directories by starting parameters.
+You can set game directories by using starting parameters.
 Possible options are:

 * --datadir=[directory] set directory where all game data files (and directories like ships, items, etc.) are.
 Example: `./steamsky